nhsuk/manage-vaccinations-in-schools/app/views/content/privacy_policy.md

 You can:

-- find out what information we hold about you, ask us to correct it if it's wrong, or delete it by emailing <enquiries@nhsdigital.nhs.uk>
+- find out what information we hold about you, ask us to correct it if it’s wrong, or delete it by emailing <enquiries@nhsdigital.nhs.uk>
-- contact the Information Commissioner's Office, Wycliffe House Water Lane, Wilmslow SK9 5AF if you want to make a complaint about how we’ve managed your data
+- contact the Information Commissioner’s Office, Wycliffe House Water Lane, Wilmslow SK9 5AF if you want to make a complaint about how we’ve managed your data

 ## Our legal basis for using personal information